cs1302uga/cs1302-ce06/README.md

 * A basic understanding of creating and implementing interfaces in Java.
 * https://github.com/cs1302uga/cs1302-tutorials/blob/master/interfaces/interfaces.md

+## Course-Specific Learning Outcomes

+* **LO2.b:** (Partial) Define, throw, and propagate exceptions appropriately in a software solution.
+* **LO3.b:** Create class, interface, method, and inline documentation that satisfies a set of requirements.
+* **LO3.c:** Generate user-facing API documentation for a software solution.

 ## Questions

 In your notes, clearly answer the following questions.
 These instructions assume that you are